ronkurianroy/Claims-Audit-Project/README.md

 # Claims-Audit-Project
-The PBIX AND PDF FILE SHOWCASE MY PROJECT.
-THE OTHER EXCEL FILES ARE THE DATA THAT I HAVE USED TO CREATE MY PROJECT.
-I RECOMMEND OPENING THE PBIX FILE FOR BETTER VISUALIZATION.
+The PBIX and PDF file showcase my project, while the other Excel files contain the data used to create it.
+For the best experience and interactive visualizations, I recommend opening the PBIX file.